govau/design-system-site/content/components/buttons/disabled.md

         Disabled tertiary button
       </AUbutton>
 ---
+## Disabled

 A button that can’t be clicked and doesn’t react to hover.
 A disabled button is typically greyed out to indicate to users that they cannot undertake the action associated with it.
 This is usually for page logic reasons.